glyphsandgryphs/Scripts/README.md

 python -m pytest tests/test_sample_script.py
 ```

-The test suite covers both the library function and the CLI output for the sample script.
+The test suite covers both the library function and the CLI output for the sample script, including helpful error handling for invalid numeric input.